Rogue (Marvel Comics): Post "Age of X"

 After the events of the "Age of X" storyline, Rogue decides not to wipe her memories.
 Gambit admits the extent of his feelings for her, but is also frustrated by her indecisiveness.
 He tells her that it is better they are apart until she decides to be with him for good and that he would be waiting for her when she is ready.
 She becomes torn between her feelings for Gambit and Magneto.
 After Rogue confronts Magneto about his past, she spends a night with him, promising nothing else.
-Afterwards, Rogue joins Professor X, Frenzy, Legion, Magneto, and Gambit on a mission to capture several of Legion's personalities that escaped after Age of X. The final battle with Legion's personality Styx results in Rogue temporarily absorbing many of Legion's powers, which led her to finding the location of Havok, Polaris, and Marvel Girl; the mutants that were left in space after the X-Men's mission to stop Vulcan.

-After the events of "Schism", Rogue chooses to be on Wolverine's team, noting to Cyclops that he has reached a point where his previous willingness to question his decisions has been replaced by an inability to accept when he might be wrong.
-She returns to Westchester, New York with Wolverine's team to start the Jean Grey School for Higher Learning.

 Avengers vs. X-Men

 Although Rogue was initially neutral in the war between the Avengers and the X-Men, when the Jean Grey School was surrounded by the She-Hulk, the Moon Knight, and the Falcon to stop other X-Men from joining Cyclops' team, Rogue was forced into action when some students attacked the She-Hulk, declaring her allegiance to Cyclops after Iron Man sent a remote-controlled armor to attack the school.
-However, Rogue swiftly changed sides again when she witnessed Magik — now empowered by one-fifth of the Phoenix Force — imprison Ms. Marvel in a portion of Limbo that she had brought to Earth.
-Magik briefly banished Rogue to another world for her defiance, but Rogue was able to return home after helping to resolve a conflict between two alien races, having learned that the leaders of both sides were prolonging the war to keep their populations down to a manageable level.
-Having returned to Earth, Rogue served as the X-Men's representative when appealing to the Avengers for asylum from the increasingly dictatorial Cyclops.
-In the aftermath, she helped rescue civilians caught in the crossfire, but finally ended her relationship with Magneto.